baocongchen/Design-an-A-B-Test/README.md

 To use both gross conversion and net conversion as evaluation metrics, we need 342,662.5 pageviews, so the total number of pageviews we need for both experiment & control group are `342,662.5*2=685325` <br>

 4. Choosing Duration vs Exposure: <br>
-There are 40000 pageviews per day, and I want to direct 50% of the traffic to the experiment, so the number of days needed to perform the experiment is `685325/20000 = 34.3` days. <br>
+There are 40000 pageviews per day, and I want to direct 50% of the traffic to the experiment, so the number of days needed to perform the experiment is `685325/20000 = 34.3` days.
+This duration is not too long, so it is reasonable to perform this A/B test.
+One of the risk we may have is that 25% of those traffic in experimental group may be discouraged to click on "Start free trial" due to its new design.<br>

 ## Experiment Analysis